 Commodity currencies used to be utterly predictable.

 "As China curbs its massive capital spending plans, Australia finds itself with a bloated currency, challenging terms of trade and and markedly slowing growth," said Boris Schlossberg, managing director of BK Asset Management.
-With Chinese demand for Australian metals and other commodities, a key prop for the currency has been pulled away — and the Australian dollar has been sagging.
+With for Australian metals and other commodities, a key prop for the currency has been pulled away — and the Australian dollar has been sagging.

-The Canadian dollar has also been a laggard, Schlossberg wrote in a note to clients, "despite the relatively strong growth in the US and oil at nearly $100/bbl the Canadian economy has not been able to benefit."
+The Canadian dollar has also been a laggard, Schlossberg wrote in a note to clients, "despite the relatively strong growth in the US and oil at nearly $100/bbl the has not been able to benefit."

 In contrast, while comments from New Zealand's central bank governor are weighing on the kiwi today, in general it continues to benefit from demand for its soft commodities, according to Schlossberg.
 "The kiwi has been remarkably resilient as the demand for soft commodities like dairy and wheat remains buoyant translating into much better than expected economic performance."